 After locating all the fairy & gnome houses and looking at the various sculptures, we headed to the Arts Building.
 It houses two galleries with rotating exhibits featuring local, regional and national artists.
 The Main Gallery was unavailable because of the setup for an upcoming wedding.

 We headed upstairs to the mezzanine to see the exhibition–On Paper: Printmaking, Book Arts & Beyond.
 It was interesting to see what the various artists created with paper.

 This Arts building also houses the Nature Nook and ArtLAB.
 The Nature Nook has hands-on and rotating exhibits.
 Unfortunately, it was closed when we visited because of the wedding.
 A list of Nature Nook exhibits for this year can be found HERE.
 The ArtLAB is a creative reuse center.
-It is currently CLOSED due to COVID restrictions, but you can pick up an artLAB-to-go kit instead.

 There are so many different events and activities going on at Annmarie Sculpture Garden & Arts Center.
 Here are a couple upcoming events.
 Check their website for more offerings.

 This magical place is definitely worth a visit.
 We will be back for sure!